httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the client received an informational response with the upload URL in the Location field value, it MAY automatically attempt upload resumption when the connection is terminated unexpectedly, or if a 5xx status is received.
 The client SHOULD NOT automatically retry if it receives a 4xx status code.

 File metadata can affect how servers might act on the uploaded file.
 Clients can send representation metadata (see {{Section 8.3 of HTTP}}) in the request that starts an upload.
 Servers MAY interpret this metadata or MAY ignore it.
-The `Content-Type` header field ({{Section 8.3 of HTTP}}) can be used to indicate the MIME type of the file.
+The `Content-Type` header field ({{Section 8.3 of HTTP}}) can be used to indicate the media type of the file.
 The `Content-Disposition` header field ({{!RFC6266}}) can be used to transmit a filename; if included, the parameters SHOULD be either `filename`, `filename*` or `boundary`.

 ## Feature Detection {#feature-detection}